 - Clearly reference and display any relevant awards, credentials or qualifications associated with your work / business.

-In addition to the Search Qualitiy Evaluator Guidelines document referred to above, Google has published a set of questions to help you determine if there are any authority / quality issues with a piece of content.
-These are definitely worth reading — and answering honestly.
+In addition to the Search Quality Evaluator Guidelines document referred to above, Google has published a set of questions to help you determine if there are any authority / quality issues with a piece of content.
+These are definitely worth reading — and again, answering honestly.

 Improve off-page authority

-Once you’ve done everything you can to improve the on-page authority of a piece of content that has taken a core update rankings hit, it’s time to look at what you can do for it ‘off page.’
+Once you’ve done everything you can to improve the on-page authority of a piece of content that has suffered as a result of a core update, it’s time to look at what you can do for it ‘off page.’

 This is because Google doesn’t trust pages based solely on the content of the page itself — it looks at how much other pages trust it too.